-The executive committee currently consists of five (5) members, of which one (1) member is also part of the board of directors.
+The executive committee currently consists of five (5) members, of which one (1) member is also part of the board of directors and is appointed as chairman by the board.

 The board of directors shall endeavour to limit the membership of the executive committee in order to ensure efficient deliberation and decision-making by this body.